JasonY199/scrimba/README.md

 This repository contains various guided projects completed as part of the **Scrimba Frontend Developer Career Path**.
 Each project demonstrates the application of core frontend development skills, including HTML, CSS, and JavaScript.

+## Repository Update (early 2025)

+In this repository I was originally combining all my Scrimba projects into one repo.
+However, with React now, I think it will be a better idea to have a separate repository for each project going forward.
+Therefore, this repo will not be updated anymore.

+**Thus, the stuff in this repo are all the projects up until the Advanced React module.**

 ## Projects

 Click on the project name to view more details